1982 FIFA World Cup: Format

 The second-round groups that mirrored each other (based on the first-round groupings) faced off against each other in the semi-finals.
 Thus, the Group A winner played the Group C winner, and the Group B winner played the Group D winner.
-This meant that if two teams which played in the same first-round group both emerged from the second round, they would meet for the second time of the tournament in a semifinal match.
+This meant that if two teams which played in the same first-round group both emerged from the second round, they would meet for the second time of the tournament in a semi-final match.
 It also guaranteed that the final match would feature two teams that had not previously played each other in the tournament.
-As it turned out, Italy and Poland who were both in Group 1 in the first round, each won their second-round groups and played each other in a semifinal match.
+Italy and Poland who were both in Group 1 in the first round, each won their second-round groups and played each other in a semi-final match.